How do I sign up for ZeroEntropy and create an API key to start testing?

 - Visit

-https://dashboard.zeroentropy.dev. - Sign up with your email and set a password.
+https://dashboard.zeroentropy.dev. - Create an account with your work email and set a password (or use SSO if enabled).

 - Visit